Harsayazheni/standard-calculator/README.md

 ## AIM:

-To develop a website to display the cover page design of a book
+To design a web application for a standard calculator.

 ## Design Steps: